Gori-LV/Research-on-AI-for-Alzheimer-s-Disease/README.md

 ### :notebook_with_decorative_cover: Nature Aging
 > Articles related to AD and potential for AI application
 1. Plasma proteomic profiles predict future dementia in healthy adults [[article](https://www.nature.com/articles/s43587-023-00565-0)] 🔖

+### 📔 Nature Molecular Psychiatry
+> Articles related to ML4dementia
+1. The use of neuroimaging techniques in the early and differential diagnosis of dementia [[articel](https://www.nature.com/articles/s41380-023-02215-8)] {neuroimaging}

 ### :green_book: Alzheimer's & Dementia
 > Articles related to AI4AD